-The type of works that may occur are outlined in the attached table.
-This indicates the Council policy, and indicates whether permission is required or whether planning permission is not required.
-Some of these works require planning permission irrespective of whether the area is protected or not, but are included here to highlight the need for careful consideration of the design of the proposed works.
-This list is not exhaustive, but identifies works that would impact on the character of Kildare ACA.
+The type of works that may be required to be carried out to structures in ACAs are outlined in the attached table.
+Some of these works require planning permission irrespective of whether the area is protected or not, and indicates in general terms whether permission is required or not.
+A Declaration should be sought in any event.
+This list is not exhaustive but identifies works that would impact on the character of Kildare ACA.

-It is noted that the list is not an interpretation of the Planning and Development Acts, and Planning and Development Regulations.
+It is noted that the list is not an interpretation of the legislation.
 It is a guide only.
-The Planning and Development Act and Planning and Development Regulations should be consulted in advance of carrying out any works.
+The Planning and Development Act 2000 (as amended) and Planning and Development Regulations 2001 (as amended) should be consulted in advance of carrying out any works.